DevExpress-Examples/xaf-treelist-editor-blazor/Readme.md

 ### Razor Component

 1. Create a Razor class library (RCL) project (_BlazorComponents_).
-Reference it in your _XAFTreeList.Module.Blazor_ and _XAFTreeList.Blazor.Server_ projects.
+Reference it in your _TreeListDemoEF.Blazor.Server_ project.

-2. Register DevExtreme libraries in the _XAFTreeList.Blazor.Server/Pages/[\_Host.cshtml](./EFCore/XAFTreeList.Blazor.Server/Pages/_Host.cshtml#L16-L19)_ page as described in the following topic: [Add DevExtreme to a jQuery Application](https://js.devexpress.com/Documentation/Guide/jQuery_Components/Add_DevExtreme_to_a_jQuery_Application/).
+2. Register DevExtreme libraries in the _TreeListDemoEF.Blazor.Server/Pages/[\_Host.cshtml](./CS/EFCore/TreeListDemoEF/TreeListDemoEF.Blazor.Server/Pages/_Host.cshtml#L16-L19)_ page as described in the following topic: [Add DevExtreme to a jQuery Application](https://js.devexpress.com/Documentation/Guide/jQuery_Components/Add_DevExtreme_to_a_jQuery_Application/).
-3. Add the [TreeList.razor](./EFCore/BlazorComponents/TreeList.razor) Razor component to the _BlazorComponents_ project.
+3. Add the [TreeList.razor](./CS/EFCore/TreeListDemoEF/BlazorComponents/TreeList.razor) Razor component to the _BlazorComponents_ project.

 	The following table describes the APIs implemented in this component: